On an Information and Control Architecture for Future Electric Energy Systems: The Present Architecture of Electric Energy Systems

 \subsubsection{Distribution System Operations}

 Many DISCOs use Supervisory Control and Data Acquisition (SCADA) systems for ensuring the correct operation of substation equipment, through data acquisition, monitoring and control of the distribution system (Loop 10).
-SCADA combines hardware, software and communications to monitor various equipment, send control signals and perform key operations such as voltage control, load balancing, power quality monitoring, fault protection etc. The first layer in this is the hardware that actuates and monitors the system conditions, including reclosers, capacitor controls, voltage regulators, fault current indicators etc. The second layer does the data collection, communication and control through remote terminal units (RTUs) and intelligent electronic devices (IEDs).
-The third layer is responsible for communications with the host platform typically in the control center.
-The fourth layer is the software platform that integrates the multiple data streams, analyses it and provides the capabilities for display and interaction to the human operators.
+SCADA combines hardware, software and communications to monitor various equipment, send control signals and perform key operations such as voltage control, load balancing, power quality monitoring, and fault protection. {{DISCOs are responsible for maintaining the voltage, peak demand, power factor and phase balance in the distribution system.
+DISCOs also attempt to ensure the continuous supply of electricity to their customers and take actions such as repair or replacement of equipment in order to restore supply after outages.
+Distribution Automation is playing an increasing role in maintaining the reliability of the distribution grid \cite{Ipakchi2009, madani2015distribution}.
+These technologies can locate and isolate faulted portions of the circuit, and automatically reconfigure the circuit to ensure fewer customers suffer outages \cite{Aboelsood2017}.
+Voltage management is a key function which improves energy efficiency, power factor and reliability of power distribution systems.
+This is accomplished by coordinating voltage regulators, load tap changers, and capacitor banks.
+The increase in penetration of distributed energy resources presents voltage control challenges for distribution systems \cite{sun2019review}. }}

-Today most intelligence at the distribution level is in substations with limited control and visibility downstream through devices such as reclosers, customer smart meters, etc. In the future more intelligence is likely to be deployed behind the customer meters via EV software, smart thermostats, home energy storage systems, etc.
+Today most intelligence at the distribution level is in substations with limited control and visibility downstream through devices such as reclosers and customer smart meters.
+In the future, more intelligence, such as EV software, smart thermostats, and home energy storage systems, are likely to be deployed behind the customer meters.